AllanOps/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is Hello World by python.
+This is getting started with Python, learning how to run Python code and some formating.